python/mypy/docs/source/config_file.rst

     ``sys.platform`` variable.

 ``always_true`` (comma-separated list of strings)
-    This option lets you specify variables that mypy will treat as compile-time constants that are always true.
+    Specifies a list of variables that mypy will treat as compile-time constants that are always true.

 ``always_false`` (comma-separated list of strings)
-    This option lets you specify variables that mypy will treat as compile-time constants that are always false.
+    Specifies a list of variables that mypy will treat as compile-time constants that are always false.